This oft-quoted phrase comes from the King James Version:

 Another Purpose for the Parable

-Another purpose of this parable is to prepare the disciples for the fact that when they evangelized the Jews, they would meet with disappointment for the most part, and that they should turn to the gentiles, whom they would otherwise consider unworthy.
+Another purpose of this parable is to prepare the disciples for the fact that when they evangelized in Judea, they would meet with disappointment for the most part, and that they should spread out beyond Judea into other countries whose people they would otherwise consider unworthy.
 The bit about the man who avoided the distribution of the wedding garments means that the second group cannot presume acceptance, any more than the first group can presume acceptance because they are Abraham’s children.
-Just being called doesn’t mean you are chosen; you have to respond appropriately in your faith and conduct and then you are chosen.
+Just being called doesn’t mean you are chosen; you have to respond appropriately in your faith and conduct—then you are chosen.

 The second explanation is that God wants to preserve the Jews as a witness to the One True God.
 The Jews were a very small and insignificant ethnic group in ancient times, yet they survive to this day.
 We do not hear about the plight of the Edomites, the problems of the Ammonites, or the exploits of the Hittites in the evening news; all those nations have long since passed away.
 Today, archaeologists study them, but to most people these mighty nations have shrunk down to names in the Bible that are hard to pronounce.
 Yet we still have Jews!
 To me, the only possible reason why this tiny ethnic group could survive when all those larger nations passed away is that they really were chosen by the One True God to bear witness to His existence and providence.